Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Numerical tests and application examples

-The spurious growth we found in combination with low-Mach-number fluxes is not necessarily a problem in real-world applications.
-We considered very long time scales of thousands of sound-crossing and \brunt times.
-This is much longer than the time scales typically used to test \wbing methods. \citet{kaeppeli2016a}, for example, ran their hydrostatic setup only for $2\,\tSC$.
-While this would definitely show any major issues with the basic \wbd property of the scheme, it does not reveal the long-term growth of instabilities in the stable region.
+The spurious growth we found in combination with low-Mach-number fluxes is likely not a problem particular to the \wbd methods we presented.
+We considered very long timescales of thousands of sound-crossing and \brunt times.
+This is much longer than the timescales typically used to test \wbing methods. \citet{kaeppeli2016a}, for example, ran their hydrostatic setup only for $2\,\tSC$.\footnote{\citet{kaeppeli2016a} show another test of a 3D simulation that covers several convective turnover times and contains a stable layer.
+The simulation shows strong, unphysical flows in the stable layer when run without a \wbd method, but these disappear when their \wbd method is used.
+Considering they did not use a low Mach number method, this is consistent with our results.} While this would definitely show any major issues with the basic \wbd property of the scheme, it does not reveal the long-term growth of instabilities in the stable region.
 This is something to bear in mind when applying such methods to partly convectively stable configurations, such as stars.
+Whether the described phenomenon is an issue for real-world applications depends on many factors, such as how well the stratification is resolved and what timescales are of relevance.
+In particular for applications with large stable regions and long simulation times, such as in asteroseismological hydrodynamics simulations, this has to be carefully considered.
+The most promising method in this test is the deviation \wbing method in combination with the \ausmpup flux.